 At 69 he sold his own boat, the Honour and retired.
 But keen to continue his love of the river he took a part time job as waterman to the Essex Yacht Club, which involved taking the yachties as he used to call them out to their boats in a skiff.

 But a twist of fate was awaiting Tate.
 In 1938 his brother-in-law Philmer Turnnidge had had a new boat the Glenalva built by Leigh firm Johnson and Jago.

 She was a beauty.
 Fitted with a modern diesel she was a better boat than Tate had ever had.
 His faithful Honour was built for sail and although she had an engine fitted in later years it was second hand and not very reliable.
 It was said he used to be the first man aboard his boat in the morning, but by the time he had the engine started he was the last one to raise anchor.

 Now Tate’s brother-in-law had been called up into the fire brigade and the Glenalva was lying idle.
 Philmer suggested to Tate that he take her out.
 It was too good an opportunity to miss.
 His young nephew Philmer known to everyone as Jim, who lived in Danescroft Drive Leigh would have been Tate’s crew but he, too was called into service just days before the fateful morning when Tate met his untimely end.

 Next day, deeply shocked brother-in-law Philmer went out on the Reminder, which can still be seen moored in the creek at Leigh, to salvage what he could of his boat and its crew.
 All he could find was a torn sail, the net and a huge crater in the mud.

 Tate has no grave.
 His only memorial is a scroll from the King commemorating his courage.
 It still hangs in the hall of his house in Hillside Road.

-Bob, Walter and Philmer Turnnidge.
+Left to right, Bob, Walter and Philmer Turnnidge.